Bira/octopus-carnival/projects.md

 - [Let's Read Threats to the Nentir Vale][9]: This is the last "proper" monster book published for 4e, and the last one I intend to cover for now.

+- [Let's Read the Neverwinter Campaign Setting!][10]: By popular demand, I began a Let's Read of the Neverwinter Campaign setting, the last "proper" setting for 4e and one that has quite a few interesting traits.

 ## Ready-to-Play Characters

 - [Pathfinder Iconics in Dungeon Fantasy][2]: A group of Pathfinder's Iconics